Free and Reduced Meals

 Reduced Breakfast - $0.30*

-Middle School Lunch - $3.10
+Middle School Lunch - $3.50

-Reduced Breakfast - $0.40*
+Reduced Lunch - $0.40*

 Milk - $0.60 (when purchased separately from meals)

-Other a la carte items (besides milk) - prices vary
+A la carte items - prices vary

 Charging Policy: